ESOL Conversation Program

 Ziwei's Conversation Group

 Hyunjong, Ziwei, Mengying, Qing and Yongdan

 For Latest Program Updates, please visit our Program Blog.

-The UMD ESOL (English for Speakers of Other Languages) Conversation Program is a student-centered community that specifically aims to bring students and community members from diverse cultures together through authentic language learning/teaching, cultural exchange and passion for minorities.
+The UMD ESOL (English for Speakers of Other Languages) Conversation Program is a student-centered community that specifically aims to bring students and community members from diverse cultures together through authentic language learning/teaching, cultural exchange, social activities, and a passion for minorities.